Throoni/CAPM_Analysis/docs/methodology/METHODOLOGY.md

 - Account for correlation in residuals across time
 - Provide correct inference even with estimated betas

-### 2.3 Country-Specific Risk-Free Rates Justification
+### 2.3 Risk-Free Rate Selection Justification

-**Why Not Use Single Rate:**
+**Why Use Single EUR Rate for All Countries:**

 **Currency Matching:**
-- Stocks are denominated in local currency (EUR, GBP, SEK, CHF)
+- All stock returns and market returns are converted to EUR
-- Risk-free rates should match currency to avoid currency exposure
+- Risk-free rates must match the currency of returns (EUR)
-- Using USD rate would introduce currency risk into beta
+- Using country-specific rates in local currencies would introduce currency mismatch
+- Since all returns are in EUR, all countries should use EUR risk-free rate

+**Conceptual Correctness:**
+- Interest rates are percentages (returns), not currency amounts
+- Interest rates should **NOT** be multiplied by exchange rates
+- A 2% bond in GBP does NOT become 2.2% in EUR when multiplied by exchange rate
+- Currency conversion only applies to currency amounts (prices, principal), not returns

 **Economic Relevance:**
-- Each country has its own monetary policy
+- For a German investor, the relevant risk-free rate is the EUR rate
+- All investments are evaluated in EUR terms
-- Interest rates differ across countries
+- Using a single EUR rate provides consistent benchmark across all countries
-- Risk-free rates reflect country-specific economic conditions

 **Academic Best Practice:**
-- International asset pricing studies use country-specific rates
+- When all returns are in a common currency, use that currency's risk-free rate
-- Fama-French international studies use local risk-free rates
+- International studies with currency-converted returns use the target currency's risk-free rate
-- Standard in academic literature
+- Standard approach when returns are standardized to a single currency

 **Our Implementation:**
-- EUR countries (Germany, France, Italy, Spain): German 3-month Bund
-- Non-EUR: Country-specific 3-month government bonds
+- **All countries use German Bund rate (EUR):** Since all stock returns and market returns are converted to EUR, all countries use the same EUR risk-free rate (German 3-month Bund)
 - Monthly conversion: $(1 + R_{annual})^{1/12} - 1$ (compounding formula)
-- **Important:** All risk-free rate conversions use compounding consistently
+- **Important:** Interest rates are percentages and should **NOT** be multiplied by exchange rates
-- **Verification:** Unit tests confirm correct implementation
+- **Verification:** Unit tests and audit checks confirm correct implementation

 ### 2.4 Robustness Checks Importance